gerkey/ros1_msg_reuse/README.md

 - modify your normal python package to become a ROS python package using catkin as explained in the [rospy_tutorials](http://wiki.ros.org/rospy_tutorials/Tutorials/Makefile)
 Note that you will need to do that for __all__ its dependencies, in order to use the catkin package dependency system.
 - manage your virtual environment and your catkin workspace(s) in parallel, while keeping in mind that the packages accessible from each environments can be different
-- add a some cmake glue, using [catkin_pure_python](https://github.com/asmodehn/catkin_pure_python).
+- add a some cmake glue, using [catkin_pip](https://github.com/pyros-dev/catkin_pip).
 This package is already usable, and is still being developed.
 It allows catkin to use pip and your requirements.txt & setup.py files to install all your dependencies in the catkin workspace, as if it were a virtualenv.

+### Experimental : No catkin for python
+If however you want to get completely get rid of catkin in your ROS python toolchain you can have a look at [rosimport](https://github.com/pyros-dev/rosimport).
+This package is already usable and tested.
+It allows to do a dynamic ROS message code generation from python at import time.

 ## Using pre-existing ROS messages in Python
 Using messages defined in an installed ROS package from your Python program doesn't require any special configuration.
-As long as your `PYTHONPATH` points to your ROS installation, things like `from std_msgs.msg import String` will just work.
+As long as your `sys.path` points to your ROS installation, and where the message generated code is located, things like `from std_msgs.msg import String` will just work.